pola-rs/polars-book/docs/user-guide/expressions/window.md

 --8<-- "python/user-guide/expressions/window.py:pokemon"
 ```

-## Groupby Aggregations in selection
+## Group by aggregations in selection

 Below we show how to use window functions to group over different columns and perform an aggregation on them.
-Doing so allows us to use multiple groupby operations in parallel, using a single query.
+Doing so allows us to use multiple group by operations in parallel, using a single query.
 The results of the aggregation
 are projected back to the original rows.
 Therefore, a window function will almost always lead to a `DataFrame` with the same size as the original.

 We will discuss later the cases where a window function can change the numbers of rows in a `DataFrame`.